-Your above-ground pool doesn't have to stick out like a sore thumb from your yard.
+Your above-ground pool doesn't have to stick out like a sore thumb in the middle of your lawn.
 You can incorporate several deck ideas to help your above-ground pool blend into your yard and lifestyle.
-Creating a deck around your above-ground pool can help your pool act more like a built-in pool.
+Creating a deck helps your above-ground pool function more like an in-ground pool.

-Low Deck Around Pool
+3. Low Deck Around Pool

 Build a low deck around your above-ground pool.
 This deck can be a few inches off of the ground.
 With a low deck, you have the option of installing a railing or leaving it open.
 The purpose of this deck would be to let people get in and out of the water more easily, and it also gives you enough room for a lounge chair or two.

 Create a low deck on the ground around your pool.
 Then, build a leveled deck in stages from your pool leading up to your house.
 You can have two or three stages before the deck meets up with your home, and preferably, a sliding glass door or back door to enter the house.

 Use treated wood for above-ground pool decks so the wood is not damaged by water.
 Keep in mind that wood, plastic and even composite wood decks, can be slippery when wet, so post signs that discourage children and adults from running on the deck or from rough-housing near the pool.

 Regardless of whether your above-ground pool has a deck, it's imperative to check with your local zoning department and your home insurance carrier about the required safety regulations for fencing, gates, locks and alarms for your pool.
 When your pool deck and safety barriers are installed and complete, your backyard oasis should bring your family years of summer fun.